mattermost/mattermost-developer-documentation/site/content/internal/slash-commands.md

 weight: 90
 ---

-There are a couple of slash-commands avaible on GitHub.
-They are implemented via [Mattermod](https://github.com/mattermost/mattermost-mattermod) and are only avaible for members of the Mattermost organisation.
+There are a couple of slash-commands available on GitHub.
+They are implemented via [Mattermod](https://github.com/mattermost/mattermost-mattermod) and are only available for members of the Mattermost organization.
 They only work on PR's.

 The commands are:
 - `/cherry-pick $BRANCH_NAME`, e.g. `/cherry-pick release-5.10`: Opens a PR to cherry pick a change into the branch `$BRANCH_NAME`.